greg-raven/Impeachment-Chronicles/_posts/2021-01-11-republican-blocks-house-from-bringing-up-25th-amendment-resolution.md

 Also on Jan.
 11, House Democrats introduced an article of impeachment and charged the president with "incitement of insurrection."

-"He also willfully made statements that, in context, encouraged—and foreseeably resulted in—lawless action at the Capitol," the resolution stated, adding that "members of the crowd he had addressed, in an attempt to, among other objectives, interfere with the Joint Session's solemn constitutional duty to certify the results of the 2020 Presidential election, unlawfully breached and vandalized the Capitol, injured and killed law enforcement personnel, menaced Members of Congress, the Vice President, and Congressional personnel, and engaged in other violent, deadly, destructive, and seditious acts."
+"He also willfully made statements that, in context, encouraged---and foreseeably resulted in---lawless action at the Capitol," the resolution stated, adding that "members of the crowd he had addressed, in an attempt to, among other objectives, interfere with the Joint Session's solemn constitutional duty to certify the results of the 2020 Presidential election, unlawfully breached and vandalized the Capitol, injured and killed law enforcement personnel, menaced Members of Congress, the Vice President, and Congressional personnel, and engaged in other violent, deadly, destructive, and seditious acts."

 Harvard Law Professor Emeritus Alan Dershowitz said Democrats in the House have virtually no chance of succeeding.